-When it comes to residential property management, there are definitive rules that must be followed in order to ensure landlords don’t end up facing a cantankerous residential tenancy tribunal judge!
+When it comes to residential property management, there are several rules and laws that must be followed in order to ensure landlords don’t end up facing a cantankerous residential tenancy tribunal judge.

 Even though this might seem like a straightforward process, landlords must dot all “i’s” and cross all “t’s” in order to prevent any future complications.

-Generally, lease terms will either be fixed tenancies for a specified period such as 6 or 12 months, or periodic agreements which usually “roll-over” on a monthly basis.
+Generally, lease terms will either be fixed tenancies for a specified period such as six or 12 months or periodic agreements which usually “roll over” on a monthly basis.

-Landlords also need to be aware of the required timeframes for notice should they wish to alter any conditions of the lease.
+Landlords also need to be aware of the required timeframes to do either of these things.